Letters from Harold Edward 'Pompey' Elliott to his family, November 1916 - December 1916 - Part 4

 so its just as well Mrs Layh

-has got Bertie hooked up.
+has got ^well Bertie hooked up.
 She

 speaks English.
 Young Gull he

-(is a major now) told her he was
+(is a Major now) told her he was

 coming back after the war to